Rexford Industrial Realty (NYSE:REXR) Releases FY 2022 Earnings Guidance

 Rexford Industrial Realty (NYSE:REXR – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $1.87-$1.90 for the period.
+The company provided EPS guidance of $1.87-$1.90 for the period.
 The company issued revenue guidance of -.

-In other Rexford Industrial Realty news, CEO Howard Schwimmer sold 16,500 shares of Rexford Industrial Realty stock in a transaction on Wednesday, June 15th.
-The stock was sold at an average price of $59.90, for a total value of $988,350.00.
-Following the completion of the transaction, the chief executive officer now directly owns 84,472 shares of the company’s stock, valued at approximately $5,059,872.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders own 1.50% of the company’s stock.
+In related news, CEO Howard Schwimmer sold 16,402 shares of the business’s stock in a transaction dated Monday, July 25th.
+The shares were sold at an average price of $62.15, for a total value of $1,019,384.30.
+Following the transaction, the chief executive officer now directly owns 68,070 shares of the company’s stock, valued at approximately $4,230,550.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+1.50% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Rexford Industrial Realty